arielherself/espresso/README.md

 Brazil and China are at opposite ends of the famous BRICs acronym, first coined by Goldman Sachs, a bank, to refer to four of the biggest emerging markets.
 The two giants are also at opposite ends of the global [inflation cycle](https://te.arielherself.xyz/finance-and-economics/2022/08/03/does-high-inflation-matter).

 Brazil’s [central bank](https://te.arielherself.xyz/finance-and-economics/2022/07/07/are-central-banks-in-emerging-markets-now-less-of-a-slave-to-the-fed) was one of the first to react to the danger of rising prices.
 It began raising interest rates in March 2021 and has battled inflation furiously since.
 In June the country’s annual inflation rate reached 11.9%.
-New inflation figures on Tuesday could show signs that price growth is finally peaking.
+But new inflation figures on Tuesday showed that price growth may have finally peaked: annual inflation dropped to 10.1% in July.

 In China, which is suffering a prolonged property slump and intermittent virus-fighting lockdowns, economic overheating has seemed a distant worry.
 But new figures on Wednesday could show long dormant inflation beginning to stir, finally threatening the government’s 3% target.
 When it comes to inflation, these two emerging—yet diverging—economies could finish the year a little closer to each other.